CWBudde/DWScript/README.md

 If you can't or don't want to satisfy the above requirements, contact the project manager for use under other license schemes.

 The JavaScript CodeGen is currently licensed under GPL v3.

+## Fork notes ##
+This is my private fork, which might run out of sync with the original repository over time.